princessadentan/physical-ai-robotics-thesis/README.md

 When I was a Special Projects Associate at Google X, the Everyday Robots group had their robotic arm farms set up throughout the X hangar in Mountain View.
-Alphabet deprecated Everyday Robots in February 2023.
-The project didn't offer a clear path to becoming a profitable, large-scale revenue generator.
-It may have been the right decision then.
-But I couldn't help wondering how Everyday Robots would have fared in this world.
+Alphabet deprecated Everyday Robots in February 2023 because the project didn't offer a clear path to becoming a profitable, large-scale revenue generator.
+It may have been the right decision then, but I couldn't help wondering how Everyday Robots would have fared in this world.
 With physical AI and hardware-enabled software as the topics du jour, I decided to investigate.